andreanderi/gradle-multi-project/README.md

-# gradle-multi-projects
+# java-design-patterns
-A simple example of multiple gradle projects.
-Also some design patterns implementation.
+A simple example of multiple gradle projects with some basic design patterns implementation.

 Use **gradle project** to list all projects under root folder.

+*Strategy

+*Chain of Responsability

+*Template Method

+*Decorator

+*Builder

+*Observer